 Omiš is very easy to reach by bus or by car.
 From downtown Split, pay 20 kuna and take bus number 60 and enjoy a one-hour drive along the coast.

 Zadar is a quaint town on the coast of northern Croatia, about a 2-hour drive north of Split.
-It is a beautiful port town with an amazing history and Roman ruins, and it is much less crowded that Split.
+It is a beautiful port town with an amazing history and Roman ruins, and it is much less crowded than Split.

 To get to Split, it is easiest to drive north along the toll road E65 from Split to Zadar, which takes roughly 1 hour 45 minutes.
 Travel by public transport is also possible via FlixBus.